RusKursusGruppen/robo-flach/README.md

 password = <password>
 thread_id = <Thread_id>
 ```
-The other credential file is for the google sheet, follow the setup [guide](gg)
+The other credential file is for the google sheet, follow the [setup guide][gg]
 to obtain the file.

 ## Dependencies